-Total fund balance, governmental funds \$ 2,333,230 Prepaid bond insurance is recorded as an expenditure at the fund level, but is recorded as a prepaid asset and amortized to interest expense over the life of the bonds in the government wide statements.
-125,926 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
-Historical cost Less accumulated depreciation/amortization Change due to capital assets \$ 3,738,261 (928,532) 2,809,729 The difference between the face amount of bonds refunded and the amount paid to the escrow agent is recorded as a deferred difference on refunding in the Statement of Net Position and amortized to interest expense.
+Total fund balance, governmental funds \$ 1,954,714 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
+Historical cost Less accumulated depreciation/amortization Change due to capital assets \$ 3,738,261 (1,268,776) 2,469,485 The difference between the face amount of bonds refunded and the amount paid to the escrow agent is recorded as a deferred difference on refunding in the Statement of Net Position and amortized to interest expense.
 It is not recorded in the fund statements because it is not a financial resource.
-361,435 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-The difference consists of: Bonds payable, net (23,028,650) Property taxes receivable and related penalties and interest have been levied and are due, but are not available soon enough to pay current period expenditures and, therefore, are deferred in the funds.
-Property taxes receivable Penalty and interest receivable 20,240 7,810 Change due to property taxes , 28,050 Total net position - governmental activities \$ (17,370,280)
+558,786 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+The difference consists of bonds pyable, net.
+(20,272,720) Property taxes receivable and related penalties and interest have been levied and are due, but are not available soon enough to pay current period expenditures and, therefore, are deferred in the funds.
+Property taxes receivable Penalty and interest receivable Change due to property taxes 42,510 18,289 60,799 Total net position - governmental activities \$ (15,228,936)